MASTERS ROUND 6 v LINDFIELD AT ACRON OVAL, ST IVES ON SUNDAY 31 JANUARY 2021: REPORT BY IAN ALLMEY

 CITY & SUBURBAN ROUND 9 v OLD ALOYSIANS AT ST ALOYSIUS COLLEGE OVAL, NORTH WILLOUGHBY ON SUNDAY 7 FEBRUARY 2021: REPORT BY SOREN HUGHES

-To keep it brief, our batting never really settled with most of the top order getting a start but not taking it any further.
+To keep it brief, the CCNSW batsmen never really settled with most of the top order getting a start but not taking it any further.
 Scott Williams belted one over the fence onto and over Eastern Valley Way (revenge is sweet) and George Arnold hit some decent cricket shots to keep the dream alive.
 The fabled capitulation was however for us.
-The lower order was reversed by our “sacrificial lamb” captain, with the lads holding out to the last ball.
-With 220 required from the final ball of the innings, only pure idiocy could have given us the 32 no ball sixes we required and the LBW golden duck that followed probably summed up the day, albeit a pleasant one should you be able to stomach the result without feeling ashamed.
+The lower order was soon reversed by our “sacrificial lamb” captain, with the lads holding out to the last ball.
+With 221 to win required from the final ball of the innings, only pure idiocy could have given us the 32 no ball sixes we required.
+The LBW golden duck that followed probably summed up the day, albeit a pleasant one should you be able to stomach the result without feeling embarrassed.

-(Editor’s note: we have in the past won in the C&S by greater margins than we lost today; have to take the rough with the smooth)
+(Editor’s note: CCNSW has in the past won in the C&S by greater margins than we lost today; have to take the rough with the smooth).

 The Team was: – Paul Nash 5, Declan Thomas (w) 12, Tom Robertson 10, Scott Williams 19, Matt Leong 11, George Arnold 25, Harry Bridge 1, Morley Goodchild 7, Len Volkov 2, Luke Holman 1*, Soren Hughes (c) 0